 - 5.10 Scheme documents sometimes state that minor or technical amendments can be made without returning to Court.
-Some examples include: - correction of an obvious error - changes required by law or regulation - changes in actuarial practice. - 5.11 However some documents contain amendments where we do consider the changes to require Court approval, for example, changes in management practice.
-To clarify: - We expect to be notified of such proposed amendments in advance and given a reasonable opportunity to object (ideally 28 days).
-The drafting of provisions should reflect this. - When notified we will consider whether the change is minor or technical, or is 'required' by law or regulation and allows no discretion as to how it is effected.
-In these instances we will consider whether it is likely to have had any impact on a Policyholder's decision of whether or not to object to the Scheme, had they been informed at the time we were considering the Scheme.
-We will raise objections if we are not satisfied. - 5.12 It is also common to see clauses which allow for future changes with Court approval.
-Some of the clauses anticipating Court approval contain provisions where we sometimes challenge firms.
-For example: - Where the clause does not contain the proviso that such a change may only be made where it is necessary to give full effect to the Scheme, we question whether FSMA allows such change.
-In these cases, where a change is proposed which is not necessary to give full effect to the Scheme, we will likely object at the time of the proposed change. - However, we accept that ultimately it is for the Court to decide.
-If the Court does permit changes, even though they are not needed to give full effect to the Scheme, then we would consider whether further Policyholder communications are required to explain this and allow objections to be made based on the correct information.
+Some examples include: - correction of an obvious error - changes required by law or regulation - changes required by generally accepted actuarial practice. - 5.11 However some documents contain examples where we consider the changes are likely to require Court approval because there is likely to be some discretion as to how these are effected, and so we will challenge those.
+An example is changes which may be proposed to the Scheme prompted by changes in management practice.
+Or changes prompted by actuarial practice where different approaches are permitted (for example where the changes are not limited to 'generally accepted' actuarial practice).
+Also: - We expect the Scheme document to provide for us to be notified of minor or technical amendments in advance and given a reasonable opportunity to object (at least 28 days from the date that the Part VII team at the FCA acknowledges notice of the proposed change). - When we receive a notification of a proposed change to be made to the Scheme without Court approval we will consider whether the change is minor or technical, or is actually 'required' by law or regulation and allows no discretion as to how it is effected.
+Where there is some scope for discretion or where the firm proposes to go beyond what is actually required we will consider whether it is likely to have had any impact on a Policyholder's decision of whether or not to object to the Scheme, had they been informed at the time we were considering the Scheme.
+We will raise objections if we are not satisfied.